imrefazekas/connect-rest/README.md

 - async services: a rest service can call back asynchronously when the answer is made
 - monitoring/measuring: every rest service execution can be enabled for measurement to be collected and populated internally or for external monitoring solutions

+!Note: connect-rest's concept is to provide one req-res-next function to connect and be as a framework for your rest services carrying only about content and business logic, nothing else.
+However, in case of need for interoperability, the need might cause you to use only the path-related features alone.
+This can be done using [dispatchers](#dispatchers).

 # Usage